irods/irods_resource_plugin_s3/README.md

 - If the client is validating the checksum (for example "iput -K") then the client should set the `irods_default_hash_scheme` to "crc64nvme".
 - If the client is not validating the checksum (for example "iput -k" or "ichksum") then the server's `default_hash_scheme` should be set to "crc64nvme".
 - Refer to [Checksum Configuration](https://docs.irods.org/5.0.2/system_overview/configuration/#checksum-configuration) for more detail on configuring checksums in iRODS.
+- If the CRC64/NVME checksum is not automatically calculated, try setting `ENABLE_TRAILING_CHECKSUM_ON_UPLOAD=1` in the context string.
+This will send the CRC64/NVME on uploads and may force the S3 appliance to save the checksum.

+Note that the `ENABLE_TRAILING_CHECKSUM_ON_UPLOAD` option requires that the S3 appliance supports chunked encoding.
+This is a new feature has only been tested on AWS and MinIO and not every version of MinIO supports chunked encoding.
+It is suggested that uploads for single part and multipart uploads are thoroughly tested when this flag is enabled.

 ### Example of a baseline resource configuration